nikitavoloboev/build-to-learn/README.md

 I then use [VS Code CodeRunner](https://github.com/formulahendry/vscode-code-runner) extension to quickly run code in those specific files.
 Makes prototyping ideas and libraries a breeze.

+I use a [Trello board](https://trello.com/b/alB1ryRP) (left column) to track ideas and languages I want to try build them in.
+The board also includes bigger ideas I want to build out.

 ## Puzzles

 I also like solving various puzzles.
 Below are solutions to ones I attempted to solve.